-At his death in 1906 the pro- Mr. Ernestson began his bid Word has been received from At his death in 1906 the pro-perty was bequeathed to his son John, who made his home there until July 1932 when he and his wife Nettle sold to Lester and Bertha Cousins, who in 1940 traded properties with Albert and Harriet West.
-Mr. West left the home to his daughters, Mrs. Eva Pomeroy, the last owner before Mr. Ernestson.
-And so by strange co-incidence the property first owned by the property first owned by Robert Robertson, now belongs to Ernest Ernestson.
+perty was bequeathed to his son

+John, who made his home there

+until July 1932 when he and his

+wife Nettie sold to Lester and

+Bertha Cousins, who in 1940

+traded properties with Albert

+and Harriet West.
+Mr. West

+left the home to his daughters,

+Mrs. Eva Pomeroy, the last

+owner before Mr. Ernestson.

+And so by strange co-incidence

+the property first owned by

+Mr. Ernestson began his bid

+to restore the fine brick structo restore the fine brick structo restore the fine brick strucbill Mogyorody that Stan Holden

+thas had a bout of illness down

+at Fort Lauderdale, Fla.
+From

+reports Stan had to even cancel

+if New Year's celebrating.
+Now

+if our Stan is ill we wish him the

+best and if its cheering up he

+needs, we will send him a shot

+of Essex County brisk air and a

+few snowballs to boot.

+Bill Mogyorody our emminent

-During the months when it recently sat uninhabited, with a gaping hole in its side, where bricks had fallen away, the curious and the antique collectors found it was filled with valuable antique furniture.
-By the time Mr. Ernestson took possession, foundation was crumbling so his turned from a short jaunt to the foundation was crumbling so his next move was to calculate the cost of building a new founda-tion.
-At \$7000 he realized it was an impractical dream 'so regretfully he lifted his ham-mer and crowbar to the task of tearing away the brick, the 1'' sheathing of boards 16'' to 20'' wide, the more than 2000 bricks in the fireplace, the lathe and plaster.
+fire chief and family have retourned from a short jaunt to the foundation was crumbling so his next move was to calculate the cost of building a new foundation.
+At \$7000 he realized it was an impractical dream so regretfully he lifted his hammer and crowbar to the task of tearing away the brick, the 1" sheathing of boards 16" to 20" wide, the more than 2000 bricks in the fireplace, the lathe and plaster.